 Why You'll Love This Recipe

-- These cookies feel like the holidays to me.
-The nostalgia will draw anyone in!
+- They taste like the holidays.
+The nostalgia of these cookies with draw anyone in.
 This French Apple Pie gives a similar nostalgic feeling.

 Ingredients